top of page

 Who is Blake?

-Raised in California with two siblings, Blake spent most of his life in Southern California, particularly in the Claremont area.
+Blake Nex was born on May 20, 1955.
+Raised in California with two siblings, Blake spent most of his life in the Claremont area.

+He attended Oakmont Elementary (Claremont), Western Christian School (Covina), El Roble Junior High (Claremont), and Claremont High School.
 In 1982 and 1983, he attended Dallas Baptist University.

 Blake had a passion for restoring old beach cruiser bikes and was incredibly good at it - meticulous, creative, and hands-on.
 That same eye for detail showed in other hobbies, too.
 He once painted a motorcycle gas tank to match the red flames on his beloved ’56 Chevy.
 He even built a miniature model of the car, carefully attaching tiny engine cables with tweezers and thread!
 You can spot the Chevy and one of the bikes in the photo gallery.

-At the time of his disappearance, Blake was working for a company that sold specialized oil filters.
+Around the time of his disappearance, Blake was working for a company that sold specialized oil filters.

+Blake later in life took an interest in bodybuilding.
 He was also reportedly the co-owner of a gym located in an industrial complex in Claremont.
 We're interested in identifying and speaking with the person who co-owned the gym with Blake, as well as anyone who may have invested in the business.
-Any information could help clarify important aspects of Blake’s life in the months leading up to his disappearance.

 Blake wasn't married and didn't have kids, but he had a close bond with his longtime friend Steve and Steve's family.
 His daughters even called him “Uncle Blake", showing just how much he meant to the people in his life.